Dr Khurram Wadee

 Extension: (Streatham) 3654

 I graduated from Imperial College with a first class Bachelor of Engineering degree in Civil Engineering in 1989.
 I then undertook research in the same department and got my doctorate in 1993.
 After three further years at Imperial I came to Exeter in 1995 as a lecturer.
 I became a senior lecturer in 2003.
 I am a Chartered Engineer, Chartered Mathematician and Chartered Scientist, a Member of the Institution of Structural Engineers and a Member of the Institute of Mathematics and Its Applications.
-I am the Programmes Coordinator for Engineering
+I am the Programme Lead for Civil Engineering.

 My research interests are in the application of the theory of elastic stability to structures i.e. nonlinear structural mechanics.
 In particular I am interested in the study of localized buckling patterns.
 Current research fronts include: